ready4-dev/readyforwhatsnext/content/en/docs/Contribution-Guidelines/Priorities/_index.md

 categories:
 - Documentation
 description: >
-  Our current list of priorities for the development of ready4 shape when and how we need your help.
+  Our current list of priorities for the development of readyforwhatsnext shape when and how we need your help.
 ---